karenetheridge/Test-Warnings/README.md

 as warnings are still printed normally as they occur.
 You are safe, and enthusiastically encouraged, to perform a global search-replace of the above with `use Test::Warnings;` whether or not your tests have a plan.

+It can also be used as a replacement for [Test::Warn](http://search.cpan.org/perldoc?Test::Warn), if you wish to test the content of expected warnings; read on to find out how.

 # FUNCTIONS